nodejs/build/README.md

-If you would like to donate hardware to the Node.js Project, please reach out to the Build Working Group, via the [#build channel on the Node.js slack instance][1] or contact [Rod Vagg](mailto:rod@vagg.org) directly.
+If you would like to donate hardware to the Node.js Project, please reach out to the Build Working Group, via the [#nodejs-build channel on the OpenJS Foundation Slack instance][1] or contact [Rod Vagg](mailto:rod@vagg.org) directly.
 The Build Working Group reserves the right to choose what hardware is actively used and how it is used, donating hardware does not guarantee its use within the